Earnin drives innovation and boosts deployment velocity by 3x with Armory

 Optimizing DevOps and deployment

 Having migrated 45-plus microservices to AWS, Earnin turned its efforts toward improving its ad-hoc deployment process.
 With a DevOps team of four supporting over 100 engineers, Earnin needed a tool that would easily integrate with its existing stack and overhaul its complex, opaque, and manual deployment process.
-Because of its success working with AWS, Earnin chose Spinnaker for its AWS continuous delivery platform solution.
-After selecting Spinnaker, Earnin turned to Armory as the best-in-class provider of Spinnaker on AWS.
+Because of its success working with AWS, Earnin chose Armory for its continuous deployment solution.

-Spinnaker creates a single path from production to the deployment target using a pipeline that can be reused and iterated on as needs change.
-Armory’s Pipelines-as-Code functionality creates a repeatable, automated process, allowing Earnin’s small DevOps team to amplify their efforts.
-It also enables software developers to pick and choose which type of pipeline they need from a predefined set, which reduces errors and speeds developer productivity.
+Armory creates a single path from code commit to production using a model that can be reused and iterated on as needs change.
+Armory’s GitOps functionality creates a repeatable, automated process, allowing Earnin’s small DevOps team to amplify their efforts, which reduces errors and speeds up productivity.